sahilrajput03/pwa-to-apk-using-twa/Readme2.md

 **Deploy website to playstore-**

-1. Hybrid web view app using Ionic (but downside is that we would need to )
+1. Hybrid web view app using Ionic/Capacitor
-2. Use TWA (trusted web activites) REFER MY [OWN REPO TO SEE THIS AWESOME WAY](https://github.com/sahilrajput03/pwa-to-apk-using-twa/tree/main).
+2. TWA using BubbleWrap.

 **FYI:**